Energizing big data

 Rapidly respond to grid failures: Smart meters provide real-time information on both grid usage and failures.
 The utility now has the ability to put triggered mechanisms in place to capture—and respond to—unusual usage levels.

 Enhance detail and quality of data insight: With access to thousands more meter readings per year, the utility now has empirical evidence for trends and insights that it’s always known, but was never able to prove.
 It plans to use these data insights to make better decisions around energy conservation, rate design, and capital plant investments.

 Improve the customer experience: Our client will be able to provide a better level of service than previously possible, thanks to better customized rate schedules and more responsiveness due to the ability to trigger remote connections and disconnections.

 The results of our collaboration with the utility were selected as a semifinalist in the 2013 Microsoft Power BI Demo Contest.
 The submission—which was required to feature Power BI for Office 365—received more than 3,000 views and 500 votes.

 The potential impact of data-driven insights on the energy industry has yet to be tapped.

 “It’s about helping energy companies realize that these systems they’re putting on the smart grid generate huge amounts of data.
-And it’s about figuring out how to leverage that data to benefit your customers,” says Patrick Brady, practice area lead in Slalom’s Information Management and Analytics practice.
+And it’s about figuring out how to leverage that data to benefit your customers,” says Patrick Brady, practice area lead in Slalom’s Data and Analytics practice.
 “We live in a data rich world.
 You’re no longer confined by technology—you’re only confined by your imagination.”